 To investigate consumers’ WTP for local produce in northern New England, discrete choice stated-preference models were used to analyze a decision-maker’s choice among various alternatives.
-Here, a respondent’s utility is assumed to be a function of both deterministic and stochastic components, following the RUM framework (McFadden, 1974).
+Here, a respondent’s utility is assumed to be a function of both deterministic and stochastic components, following the RUM framework (McFadden 1974).
 The deterministic component of the utility function is assumed to be a linear function of choice attributes, the price of choice, and individual-level characteristics.
 This analysis uses the mixed logit class of models for estimation and welfare calculations, allowing for preference heterogeneity through the sample.
 In our estimation, we assume that preferences for local, organic, non-blemished, and direct purchase attributes are random and normally distributed throughout the population, whereas the coefficient on price is assumed to be constant across respondents.
-From these models, we derive willingness-to-pay estimates which also control for individual-level characteristics, such as income, gender, education, and state of residence.
-Further, a variable capturing the choice of the status-quo option is included to control for any status quo effects.
-Finally, the willingness-to-pay for a given attribute is calculated as the ratio of the coefficient on the attribute and the coefficient on the price.
-Because preferences for all binary attributes are allowed to randomly vary through the population, willingness-to-pay measures were calculated via simulation.
+From these models, we derive WTP estimates which also control for individual-level characteristics, such as income, gender, education, and state of residence.
+Further, a variable capturing the choice of the status quo option is included to control for any status quo effects.
+Finally, the WTP for a given attribute is calculated as the ratio of the coefficient on the attribute and the coefficient on the price.
+Because preferences for all binary attributes are allowed to randomly vary through the population, WTP measures were calculated via simulation.

 Qualitative Consumer Survey Results

 Prior to the choice experiment, survey participants were asked to rank the importance of various attributes when considering purchase of any type of local produce (Figure 4).
-Produce attributes including locally grown, organically grown, grown within the country, grown without pesticides, supports the local economy, and supports maintaining local farmland were all investigated and participants were asked to rank their importance from not important to very important.
+Produce attributes, including locally grown, organically grown, grown within the country, grown without pesticides, supports the local economy, and supports maintaining local farmland, were all investigated and participants were asked to rank their importance from “not important” to “very important.”
 Consumers rated maintaining farmland, supporting the local economy, and produce grown without pesticides as very important, while local and organically produced foods were relatively less important.
-This finding may indicate that people value the underlying benefits associated with locally produced options, but not the term “local” itself.
+This finding may indicate that people value the underlying benefits associated with locally produced options but not the term “local” itself.
 In other words, there may be a disconnect between the term “locally grown” and its resulting benefits.
 These results can aid local farmers and coalitions in educating consumers about the benefits of buying local produce and possibly increase local sales through informed marketing, which in turn, can alleviate some of the barriers to expanding determined in the previous section.
-This finding also suggests that regional consumers still value many of the components of local agricultural products, such as supporting the local economy or maintaining farmland, however do not connect this to the term “local”.
-Other intermediary markets may allow for consumers to learn more about the benefits of buying local produce which are linked closely to consumer values.
-Overall, there seems to be a knowledge gap between the benefits of local produce and the term “local” which, if filled, could increase local purchases, diminish supplier constraints and aid in maximizing regional local agriculture capacities.
-This new insight provides the building blocks for both regional and local policies, and outreach efforts via Cooperative Extension and others.
+This finding also suggests that regional consumers still value many of the components of local agricultural products, such as supporting the local economy or maintaining farmland but do not connect this to the term “local.”
+Other intermediary markets may allow for consumers to learn more about the benefits of buying local produce that are linked closely to consumer values.
+Overall, there seems to be a knowledge gap between the benefits of local produce and the term “local” which, if filled, could increase local purchases, diminish supplier constraints, and aid in maximizing regional local agriculture capacities.
+This new insight provides the building blocks for both regional and local policies, and can inform outreach efforts via Cooperative Extension and others.

 Quantitative Choice Experiment Results